 - Your baby’s arms and legs may jerk or twitch.

 - Your baby’s eyes may move side to side beneath their closed eyelids.

-- Your baby’s breathing may seem irregular and may stop completely for five to 10 seconds (this is a condition called normal periodic breathing of infancy), before starting again with a rapid burst.
+- Your baby’s breathing may seem irregular and may stop completely for 5 to 10 seconds (this is a condition called normal periodic breathing of infancy), before starting again with a rapid burst.

-Deep sleep, or nonREM sleep, is when your baby doesn’t move at all and breathing is deep and regular.
+Deep sleep, or non-rapid eye movement sleep (NREM), is when your baby doesn’t move at all and breathing is deep and regular.

 There may be other reasons that your baby is crying while sleeping.
 If it seems to be affecting your baby’s daytime routine, consult your doctor.
 It may be possible that something like teething or an illness is part of the problem.